JhonatanDczel/the-odin-project-foundations/README.md

-# 💻 The Odin Project 💻
+# 💻 The Odin Project - Foundations Course 💻

 ¡Bienvenido a mi repositorio de The Odin Project!